Board Minutes

 Quarterly Estate Patronage Retirements (Action)

-Board Chair Winterhof called upon Vice President Tredway to present the following proposed estate retirements:
+Vice President Tredway presented the following proposed estate retirements:

-It was moved and seconded to approve the discounted estate retirements for the first quarter of 2025.
+It was moved and seconded to approve the discounted estate retirements for the third quarter of 2025.
 Motion carried.

-After thorough discussion and review, it was moved and seconded to approve the proposed budget for the year 2025.
+Following discussion, it was moved and seconded to approve the Retirement Security Plan as presented.
 Motion carried.

 VP/CFO Financial Report